HPSCTerrSys/eCLM_atm-forcing-generator/docs/users_guide/era5-forcing.md

 `sbatch extract_ERA5_meteocloud_wrapper.job`
 after adapting `year` and `month` loops according to needed dates.

-### Preparation of ERA5 data II: Specific humidity computation
+### Preparation of ERA5 data II: Specific humidity computation and 2m->10m conversion

 For users, who do not have access to the Meteocloud from the previous section.